airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

   <tr>
    <td>num_running_jobs & num_pending_jobs
    </td>
-   <td>These two metrics show how many jobs are currently running and how many jobs are in pending state.
+   <td>Shows how many jobs are currently running and how many jobs are in pending state.
 These help you understand the general system state.
    </td>
   </tr>
   <tr>
    <td>job_succeeded_by_release_stage
    </td>
-   <td>This metric shows successful jobs in that release stage and is tagged as alpha, beta, or GA.
+   <td>Shows successful jobs in that release stage and is tagged as alpha, beta, or GA.
    </td>
   </tr>
   <tr>
    <td>job_created_by_release_stage
    </td>
-   <td>This metric shows the jobs created in that release stage and is tagged as alpha, beta, or GA.
+   <td>Shows the jobs created in that release stage and is tagged as alpha, beta, or GA.
    </td>
   </tr>
 </table>